According to the research in 2018, Content Marketing Institute discovered:

-Even after that, most contents on the Internet don’t get the eyeballs.
+Even after that, most content on the Internet doesn’t get the eyeballs.
 Ahrefs reports that 91% of content receives no organic Google traffic.

 Don’t be discouraged, though.

-With an effective distribution strategy in place, you’ll ensure traffic for your every published piece.
+With an effective distribution strategy in place, you’ll ensure traffic for every published piece.

-Repeat that distribution and you will ensure the eyeballs of who missed it the first time.
+Repeat that distribution, and you will ensure the eyeballs of those who missed it the first time.